 The family De Luxe suite room (where we stayed) had facilities that included family room 2 bedrooms, 2 bathrooms, a walk-in wardrobe, a living room, and three flat-screen LG TV.
 Concorde De Luxe Resort is an all-inclusive resort and as such, everything was provided.

-There are many things to do during your best Family holidays, Turkey.
-Read the eight fantastic activities that will make your family holiday holiday fabulous.
+There are many places to visit in Antalya on your family holidays to Antalya, Turkey. things to do during your best Family holidays, Turkey.
+Read the eight fantastic activities that will make your family holiday fabulous.

 You can’t go wrong with exploring the beaches in Antalya with the number of beaches on offer.
 The crystal clear, lush sandy beaches have facilities that will provide fun for the whole family.